Mar 30th 2021

 The AlgoLift by Vungle probabilistic attribution model ingests four sets of data as described and visualized below.

-- Anonymous user-level data: Geo, device make and model, app version, in-app event, and revenue data
+- Anonymous user-level data: In-app event and revenue data

 - SKAdNetwork data: Campaign ID, source app ID, in-app event, and revenue data

-- Ad network campaign data: Campaign ID, geo, device make and model, app version
+- Ad network campaign data: Campaign ID, impressions, and clicks

 - Deterministic MMP attribution data: ATT opt-in iOS users and users identified by other means within Apple’s guidelines